With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 Example

-You work part-time for four hours a day and five days per week from Monday to Friday.
+You work part-time for four hours a day and seven days per week from Monday to Friday.
 The maximum working time for a full-time employee in your work is 40 hours per week, or 8 hours per day.

 You apply for an adjusted daily allowance for the duration of your part-time employment, and you have no other employment.
 As you work part-time for four hours a day, your waiting period also accrues at the rate of four hours per day.
-In this case, your waiting period will be reached in 10 working days.
+In this case, your waiting period will be reached in 14 working days.

 For the duration of services promoting employment, no waiting period is applicable in practise.
 The waiting period runs at the same time as a daily allowance is paid for the duration of the service.